LeeAYoung99/Studies/README.md

 # Studies
 Self taught
-* includes homeworks and description of original codes
+* includes homeworks and descriptions of original codes
 * about python, c, cpp, datastructure